steveseguin/StageTEN-Guides/README.md

 In the browser source settings, let's add our Stage TEN embed URL to the URL section.

-Let's also ensure the Width is set to `1920` and the height is set to `1080`.
+Let's also ensure the Width is set to `1920` and the Height is set to `1080`.

 We then need to to check the box `Control audio via OBS`, otherwise the stream's audio won't be captured by OBS.